Cipher099/irrigator/README.md

 **Note:** It's highly recommended to set a static IP for your Pi in your router's configuration.
 This will vary from manufacturer to manufacturer and is not covered in this guide.
 A static IP ensures that you will be able to access your device reliably, without having to check your router for a new IP every so often.

 #### The Dashboard
 The interface / webui is broken out several pages.
 The first is the dashboard view where you can check the current status of the system, and manually control schedules or zones.
-Clicking the IrriGator logo in the upper left will always take you back to the dashboard from whatever screen you are on.
+Clicking the WaterPi logo in the upper left will always take you back to the dashboard from whatever screen you are on.

 ![Dashboard](docs/webui/irrigator-webui-dash.jpg)